ciribob/DCS-CSAR/README.md

 csar.csarOncrash = true -- If set to true, will generate CSAR even when crash

+csar.autosmoke = false -- Automatically Smoke when CSAR helicopter is at 5 km

+csar.allowDownedPilotCAcontrol = true -- Set to false if you don't want to allow control by Combined arms

 csar.reenableIfCSARCrashes = true -- If a CSAR heli crashes, the pilots are counted as rescued anyway.
 Set to false to Stop this

 -- - I recommend you leave the option on below IF USING MODE 1 otherwise the